MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 >
 > The [reference implementations](mission-critical-overview.md#illustrative-examples) are part of an open source project available on GitHub.
 The code assets illustrate considerations and recommendations for acheiving optimal CI/CD pipelines for a mission-critical application.

-## Demo: End-to-end resiliency testing with Azure Load Test and Azure Chaos Studio
+## Demo: Continuous validation with Azure Load Test and Azure Chaos Studio

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4Y50k]